To learn more about diabetes and how Toujeo is used, see the “Is Toujeo used for diabetes?” section below.

 - other medications you take

 Your doctor or pharmacist can tell you more about the potential side effects of Toujeo.
 They can also suggest ways to help reduce side effects.
+You can also read this article for in-depth information about Toujeo’s side effects.

 Mild side effects